Table of Contents

 Regulation of Cholesterol Synthesis

-The formation of mevalonate by HMG-CoA Reductase is strictly regulated, as it is the key reaction in the pathway leading to cholesterol.
-Glucagon, (and thus cAMP) induces HMG-CoA Reductase Kinase to phosphorylate HMG-CoA, thereby inhibiting the enzyme.
-HMG-CoA will be shuttled to the mitochondria for the production of ketone bodies instead.
-When there is adequate glucose intake, insulin induces HMG-CoA Reductase Phosphatase to dephosphorylate the enzyme, which allows for the production of mevalonate, and eventually cholesterol.
+The formation of mevalonate by HMG-CoA Reductase is strictly regulated because it is the key reaction in the pathway leading to cholesterol.
+Glucagon (and thus cAMP) induces HMG-CoA Reductase Kinase to phosphorylate HMG-CoA, thereby inhibiting the enzyme.
+HMG-CoA will be shuttled to the mitochondria to produce ketone bodies instead.
+When there is adequate glucose intake, insulin induces HMG-CoA Reductase Phosphatase to dephosphorylate the enzyme, which allows for the production of mevalonate and, eventually, cholesterol.

 The transcription of HMG-CoA reductase is also under tight regulation so that the synthesis of cholesterol only takes place when the cell has adequate precursors to do so.
 When the cell needs to produce cholesterol, and there are plenty of precursors, sterol regulatory element-binding protein (SREBP) is released from the ER and translocates to the nucleus, where it binds the sterol regulatory element (SRE).
 This increases the rate of HMG-CoA reductase transcription.

-Conversely, when there are high levels of cholesterol, or the cell needs to use precursors to produce other metabolites, SREBP is prevented from translocating to the nucleus and binding to SRE, causing the production of HMG-CoA reductase to be attenuated.
+Conversely, when there are high levels of cholesterol, or the cell needs to use precursors to produce other metabolites, SREBP is prevented from translocating to the nucleus and binding to SRE, attenuating the production of HMG-CoA reductase.

 HMG-CoA reductase is regulated at additional levels: Glucocorticoids (metabolites of cholesterol) and other compounds accelerate HMGCR mRNA breakdown.
-In addition, HMG-CoA reductase is regulated by sterol-accelerated ubiquitination and degradation.
-However, no total blockade of the enzyme occurs, since sufficient intermediates have to be supplied for the synthesis of non-sterols.
+Also, HMG-CoA reductase is regulated by sterol-accelerated ubiquitination and degradation.
+However, no total blockade of the enzyme occurs since sufficient intermediates must be supplied to synthesize non-sterols.
 Similar regulation is exerted with HMG-CoA synthase and mevalonate kinase.

 Transport of Cholesterol

 Lipoproteins are spherical complexes of lipid and protein, which include chylomicrons, very-low-density lipoproteins (VLDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
-These all differ in their lipid and protein compositions, size, density, and site of biosynthesis.
+They differ in their lipid and protein compositions, sizes, densities, and biosynthesis sites.
 Lipoproteins function in the transport of lipids between tissues.
-Cholesterol is one of the lipids that are transported, and as a result of their less than perfect transport, there is a gradual deposition of cholesterol in tissues, which is a potentially life-threatening condition when plaques form in blood vessels.
+Cholesterol is one of the lipids that is transported.
+As a result of their less than perfect transport, cholesterol is deposited in tissues gradually.
+This could lead to a potentially life-threatening condition when plaques form in blood vessels.